 In 1999 my wife and I leased our first battery-electric car, a 1997 General Motors EV1.
 Although we didn't expect this little red car to change the world, it sure changed our lives.
 Our initial interest in the car was environmental, and we thought that by driving this electric car we'd be making some sacrifices to do something for the environment.
 We quickly came to the conclusion that electric cars are just better cars and we both fought over who would drive it.
 In early 2000 we added a second EV1 to the family.

-GM has discontinued manufacturing the EV1, and is recalling all of the existing EV1s from service as soon as their current leases expire.
-They are doing this despite a waiting-list for the vehicles thousands long and California law that requires the manufacture of zero-emission vehicles. http://www.cleanup-gm.com has more information about GM's attempts to bury this fantastic technology.
+GM discontinued manufacturing the EV1, and recalled all of the existing EV1s from service as soon as their current leases expired.
+They did this despite a waiting-list for the vehicles thousands long and California law that requires the manufacture of zero-emission vehicles. http://www.whokilledtheelectriccar.com has more information about GM's attempts to bury this fantastic technology.

-Both of ours have both been taken back, the second on the Fourth of July.
+Both of ours were taken back, the second on the Fourth of July.
 Shouldn't we be celebrating independence from foreign oil on this day?
-With the purchase of three Toyota RAV4-EVs, a AC Propulsion tzero, and a Tesla Motors Roadster Sport, we now have five electric cars.
+With the purchase of a Toyota RAV4-EV, a AC Propulsion tzero, a Tesla Motors Roadster Sport, and a a Tesla Motors Model S, we now have four electric cars.

 These vehicles are truly zero-emitting; they are powered by the sun.